nubomedia/developer-guidelines/docs/paas/paas-api.md

 # PaaS Manager

-This documentation describes how to use the PaaS Manager via the esposed REST APIs.
+This documentation describes how to use the PaaS Manager via the exposed REST APIs.

 ## Getting Started
 Information on how to access the PaaS Manager interface and credentials needed can be found here: [URL]( https://www.nubomedia.eu/redmine/projects/nubomedia/wiki/Accessing_NUBOMEDIA_PaaS).
 If you want access to the platform [contact us](mailto:nubomedia-dev@googlegroups.com).